retarus/retarus-rust/README.md

 ## Region
 The SDK also offers a simply way to select a region where your jobs should be processed.
 By default the SDK will use the Europe region.
-To Configure it simply use the set_region function in the builder for your client, just like above.
-But not each service is available to beeing processed in different [regions](retarus/src/general/uri.rs)
+To Configure it, simply use the set_region function in the builder for your client, just like above.
+But not each service is available to beeing processed in different [regions](retarus/src/common/uri.rs)

 ## Examples
-Each service provides a small variety of example to get a better understanding how to use their functionality.
-The examples can be found in the examples directory sorted after each services.
+Each service provides a small variety of examples to get a better understanding of how to use their functionality.
+The examples can be found in the examples directory sorted by product category.